prestonharberts/bib/Bible/rev12.md

 So that huge dragon—the ancient serpent, the one called the devil and Satan, who deceives the whole world—was thrown down to the earth, and his angels along with him.
 ###### 10
 Then I heard a loud voice in heaven saying,
->  “ The salvation and the power
+> “The salvation and the power
->  “ And the kingdom of our God,
+> “And the kingdom of our God,
->  “ And the ruling authority of his Christ, have now come,
+> “And the ruling authority of his Christ, have now come,
->  “ Because the accuser of our brothers and sisters,
+> “Because the accuser of our brothers and sisters,
->  “ The one who accuses them day and night before our God,
+> “The one who accuses them day and night before our God,
->  “ Has been thrown down.
+> “Has been thrown down.
 ###### 11
->  “ But they overcame him
+> “But they overcame him
->  “ By the blood of the Lamb
+> “By the blood of the Lamb
->  “ And by the word of their testimony,
+> “And by the word of their testimony,
->  “ And they did not love their lives so much that they were afraid to die.
+> “And they did not love their lives so much that they were afraid to die.
 ###### 12
->  “ Therefore you heavens rejoice, and all who reside in them!
+> “Therefore you heavens rejoice, and all who reside in them!
->  “ But woe to the earth and the sea
+> “But woe to the earth and the sea
->  “ Because the devil has come down to you!
+> “Because the devil has come down to you!
->  “ He is filled with terrible anger,
+> “He is filled with terrible anger,
->  “ For he knows that he only has a little time!”
+> “For he knows that he only has a little time!”
 ###### ¶ 13
 Now when the dragon realized that he had been thrown down to the earth, he pursued the woman who had given birth to the male child.
 ###### 14